A SYMBOL THAT REPRESENTS OUR BRAND WORLDWIDE

 THE LOGO GRID SYSTEM

-For added adaptability, we recommend that you ensure three sides of the WWF Logo sit on the grid.
+For added adaptability, we only require that three sides of the WWF logo sit on the grid.
 This can be any three sides of the logo.

 SOCIAL & ON-SCREEN